What Will You Study

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in Mathematics HL and appropriate evidence of language ability
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in Mathematics HL(either analysis and approaches or applications and interpretations) and appropriate evidence of language ability

 BTEC May be accepted alongside A level Mathematics and Further Mathematics, and evidence of language ability